Get assessed by a physiotherapist

 You can help to prevent getting a bunion by wearing the right type of footwear.
 Ask a podiatrist for advice.
 They’ll probably recommend that your footwear:

-• is wide enough, so there isn’t any pressure on the joints at the sides of your feet and you can wiggle your toes comfortably
+• is wide enough, so there isn’t any pressure on the joints at the sides of your feet, and you can wiggle your toes comfortably

 • has a heel lower than four centimetres so your feet aren’t pushed forwards (if you wear high heels, vary your heel heights from day to day – wear higher heels one day and lower heels the next day)

-• has adjustable fastenings such as laces, buckles or straps that hold your feet comfortably inside your shoe or boot
+• has adjustable fastenings, such as laces, buckles, or straps that hold your feet comfortably inside your shoe or boot

-• has a back strap support because backless shoes force your toes to claw as you walk, which can strain your muscles over time
+• has a back strap support, because backless shoes force your toes to claw as you walk, which can strain your muscles over time

 They may also suggest you use shoe inserts (orthotics or orthoses) to correct your walking if you have problems.

-How long it will take to walk after bunion surgery will depend on which operation you’ve had and how you recover.
+How long it will take to start walking after bunion surgery will depend on which operation you’ve had and how you recover.
 You may be able to walk around a bit the day after your operation.
 You might need to wear a modified shoe to protect your foot as you recover.
 You may also need to use some support to help you walk – for example, crutches.
 It can take up to a year to recover fully.

 For more information, see our section on the causes of bunions.